HK-Modding-Preservation/RandomizerCore/articles/state_adv.md

 - Move the state-valued logic to a stateless waypoint, and use the waypoint in the stateless logic.
 - Use the trailing `/` to suppress the state providers in the relevant clauses.
 Note that this does not work if state modifiers are present.
 - Add a state provider to the stateless logic.
 Common choices would be `$ANY` or `$DEFAULTSTATE`.

+### State Modifier occurring before State Provider
+A warning is generated when logic in disjunctive normal form contains a conjunctive clause with a state modifier occurring to the left of the state provider.
+To avoid the warning, move the state provider to occur before any state modifiers.
+For example, replace `$StateModifier + Transition` with `Transition + $StateModifier`.
+These clauses are equivalent in meaning, but it is preferred to list the state provider first to avoid confusion regarding order of application.